 Do Car Air Purifiers Work?Given what we have described above we have no confidence that a car air purifier will provide the clean air you are looking for.

 The problems are real, however the solutions simply are not effective.
-In my opinion, they are quite gimmicky and if they produce ozone you are introducing pollution into your car.
+In our opinion, they are quite gimmicky and if they produce ozone you are actually introducing pollution into your car.
 This goes against our philosophy of providing products that are effective and safe.
 So, this is not a product we have any interest in making or selling.

 However, there is one solution we have seen in military use that could be effective but would require an installation in a vehicle.
 This is like a whole house or commercial air purification system for a car where you have a separate fan and filter bank.
 To work effectively you would have to give up some space, say in your trunk as well as go through an installation process.